I Have a Website. Now What? (Part 3 of 5)

 Each social media venue has its advantages, disadvantages, and opportunities for additional revenue, specific demographics, and uses.

 There are also specialized sites for various enthusiasts.
+Or, if you are a creator, depending on what you are making, there are platforms already set up for you to sell on.
 Many artists and designers post their work on deviantart.com (not what it sounds like, I promise).
 They are able to show their work, give some away, and get commissions from others by using this forum.

 Twitter and Facebook work in tandem together very well.
-Twitter is for short bursts of information (140 characters or less) and moves like a stream with information posts showing up often and to many.
-Facebook, meanwhile, has the ability to share links, photos, video, and long pieces of information.
-There is even a tool to let you automatically post each Facebook entry to your Twitter account.
+Twitter is for short bursts of information and moves like a stream with information posts showing up often and to many.
+Facebook, meanwhile, has the ability to share links, photos, videos, and long pieces of information.
+Pinterest is stupendous for products and themes of information.
+You can cross share to Facebook as well.
+ALL have ways to measure what is being viewed and how people are engaging.

 How does this help your bottom line?

 As in networking, your posts should be informative and begin to set you up as an expert in your field.
 About one in four posts should actually ask for something.
-The rest can be your own thoughts or experiences, links to relevant information backing up how much people can benefit from your service, and ‘freebies’ to help people.
+The rest can be your own thoughts or experiences setting you up as ‘the’ expert; links to relevant information backing up how much people can benefit from your service, and ‘freebies’ to help people.
 Then you say, “Who do you know that wants a website, hosting, and domain name today for less than $318?
 Use this code today for 20% savings.
-MonkeyDo1” (135 characters, by the way).
+COUPONCODE1.”

 Social Saturation is a bit more complicated, but chances are you’re already doing some personal social networking.
-You can set up a Facebook Fan page for your business as well as a Twitter account and LinkdIn account.
+You can set up a business page for nearly every social media channel that’s out there.
 You’ll need to update several times a week, if not daily.

 “People don’t believe what you tell them.
 They rarely believe what you show them.
 They often believe what their friends tell them.
 They always believe what they tell themselves.” – Seth Godin